StevenM27/SortingVisualizer/README.md

 # SortingVisualizer
- A tool to visualize several sorting algorithms
+ A tool to visualize sorting algorithms